Our dream is to:

 Vancouver Coast Health will only provide operating costs for hospice beds.
 The community needs to raise the funds for construction and/or renovation of the new hospice.

 That’s why the Hospice Society is launching a new fundraising campaign to create a new Hospice to meet our current and future demand to provide hospice respite, care and support to our Sunshine Coast community.

-This will be a dedicated 4 bed hospice facility adjacent to the new Silverstone Care Facility with room to expand to meet future needs.
+This will be a dedicated 4 suite hospice facility adjacent to the new Silverstone Care Facility with room to expand to meet future needs.

 The new Sunshine Coast Hospice will have a welcoming, home-like atmosphere with comfortable family space, access to gardens for both patients and loved ones, meeting space both for groups and staff, and an area for contemplation.
-It will be designed to welcome and appeal to people from diverse backgrounds, including First Nations.
 Being adjacent to the Silverstone facility, the hospice will be able to benefit from food, cleaning and laundry services, support staff, meeting space, etc.

 Over the course of our lives, many of us will know someone who would be helped by hospice care.
 That might be ourselves, a family member, a friend or a colleague.
 The whole community benefits when hospice is available to

 There are many ways you can help improve hospice care on the Sunshine Coast: